 In 1993, Vince McMahon decided to resurrect their Women’s Championship.
-Holding a six-woman tournament built mostly around Madusa, Miceli went on to win the title defeating Heidi Lee Morgan in the final on an early episode of Monday Night Raw.
+Holding a six-woman tournament built mostly around Madusa, Miceli went on to win the title, defeating Heidi Lee Morgan in the final on an early episode of Monday Night Raw.
 Two things were very prominent in Miceli’s switch to the WWF, the first being no reference to the name Madusa.
-Shortened from “Made in the USA”, Miceli had used the name her entire career and had the foresight to trademark the moniker.
-McMahon, with a penchant for wanting to own the terms used on his television, decided to rename Miceli.
+Shortened from “Made in the USA,” Miceli had used the name her entire career and had the foresight to trademark the moniker.
+With a penchant for wanting to own the terms used on his television, McMahon decided to rename Miceli.
 Eventually, the name “Alundra Blayze” was decided upon.
 The second issue that stood out was the lack of competition for someone of Blayze’s high skill set.
 This led to the WWF bringing in talent from Japan at Blayze’s request, the clearest standout being Bull Nakano.

 After making her WrestleMania debut against Leilani Kai in 1994, Miceli went on to feud with Nakano, and the pair were an excellent combination to watch.
 Their contest at SummerSlam ’94 stands out as one of the best women’s matches in the U.S. of that era and is well worth watching below to give another view.

 Blayze and Nakano would face off over the WWF women’s title in late ’94 several times, most historically at an All Japan Women’s event in the Tokyo Dome, in front of over 32,000 fans, before Blayze moved on to a series of matches with Bertha Faye the following year.
 The lack of depth in the WWF women’s division was still noticeable, and as Vince McMahon looked to cut costs in late ’95, Alundra Blayze was released.